ahmed-osama-saad/swift-protobuf/Documentation/PLUGIN.md

 ##### Generation Option: `ImplementationOnlyImports` - `@_implementationOnly`-annotated imports

-By default, SwiftProtobuf does not annotate any imports with `@_implementationOnly`.
+By default, SwiftProtobufAlias does not annotate any imports with `@_implementationOnly`.
 However, in some scenarios, such as when distributing an `XCFramework`, imports for types used only internally should be annotated as `@_implementationOnly` to avoid exposing internal symbols to clients.